fserafine/ProjectCAP/README.md

 Additional files exist in this repo serve to highlight the work that went in to the project and detail the results.

 In [01.
 EDA.md](https://github.com/fserafine/ProjectCAP/blob/main/01.%20EDA.md), I explain the compiling and preparing of the SQLite database and elaborate on my modifications and preprocessing of the imported data in [02.
 DBMods-FtWorth.sql](https://github.com/fserafine/ProjectCAP/blob/main/02.%20DBMods-FtWorth.sql).

+Lastly, also included are several Tableau workbooks with data extracts (.hyper files) that contain my interactive dashboards and worksheets exploring the dataset.